TAMUC-RELLIS/stac.club/content/about.md

 The Science Technology and Computing Club (STACC) will indiscriminately provide a resource for student members within the TAMU System RELLIS Campus to develop social interaction confidence, basic through advanced computer knowledge and information technology expertise.

 -----------------------------------------------------------------------------------------------------

-We are focused on creating a place for students to collaborate and improve in whatever field they want to pursue in the industry.
-From resume workshops, guest speakers, and even mock interviews, we aim to provide a diverse array of meetings and resources to achieve this goal.
+STACC breaks down barriers for students who would like to be invlolved in the tech industry.
+We provide guidance through experienced professors and students, along with events that showcase important skills.
+We are focused on creating a place for students to collaborate and improve in whatever field they want to pursue.
+From resume workshops, guest speakers, technical workshops, and even mock interviews, we aim to provide a diverse array of meetings and resources to achieve this goal.

 STACC meetings are held at the TAMUS RELLIS campus, but we welcome students from <strong style="color: #07a500;">everywhere</strong>!